 References & notes

 Basic service and his wounding at Sharpsburg from Dunbar Rowland's The Official and Statistical Register of the State of Mississippi (1908).
-Details from a bio sketch in Rowlands's Mississippi (1907).
+Details from a bio sketch in Rowlands's Mississippi (1907) and from a casualty list/roster for the Maryland Campaign provided by Michael Brasher, from his research in Compiled Service Records, Company rolls, and other period sources.
 His gravesite is on Findagrave.

 08/23/1835; Hardeman County, TN